Bruno Caboclo: São Paulo FC (2021–2022)

 On August 12, 2021, Caboclo signed with São Paulo FC of the Novo Basquete Brasil (NBB).
 He won the 2021–22 BCL Americas championship with São Paulo, the team's first continental title.
 Caboclo averaged 23.9 points and 11.1 rebounds, both second-best averages in the BCL Americas.
 He also led the competition in blocks per game, with 3.6, and efficiency with 32.8 per game.
 In the final on April 10, 2022, Caboclo had a team-high 29 points, 7 rebounds and 3 blocks.
 He was named the BCL Americas' season Most Valuable Player after the Tournament.
 Later, he was also named the MVP of the 2021–22 NBB season.

 Following his successful year in Brazil, Caboclo participated in the 2022 NBA Summer League with the Utah Jazz.

 On August 26, 2022, Caboclo signed with the Boston Celtics.
 He was waived on September 20.

-Capitanes de Ciudad de México (2022)
+2022–23 season

-On November 4, 2022, Caboclo was named to the opening night roster for the Capitanes de Ciudad de México of the NBA G League.
+On November 4, 2022, Caboclo was named to the opening night roster for the Mexico City Capitanes of the NBA G League.
 He appeared in two games for the Capitanes, averaging 12 points and 5 rebounds.

-Ratiopharm Ulm (2023–present)

 On January 5, 2023, Caboclo signed a multi-year deal with Ratiopharm Ulm of the German Basketball Bundesliga (BBL).
 He signed a contract until the end of 2024.
+Caboclo was a key player in Ulm' 2023 German championship-winning team, averaging 14,9 points and 6.3 rebounds in Bundesliga play.
+Afterwards he activated a release clause in his contract.

+On June 30, 2023, Caboclo put pen to paper on a contract with Umana Reyer Venezia of the Italian Serie A.

+Partizan Belgrade (2023–2024)

+On November 7, 2023, Caboclo signed a contract with the Serbian team Partizan Belgrade.
+Over the 2023–24 season, Caboclo averaged 9.4 points and 4 rebounds on 63.7% shooting from the field in 27 EuroLeague games for Partizan.
+In June 2024, Caboclo left the club for private reasons without the club's approval in the midst of the Serbian League playoffs series.
+The club's president later said that despite that, Caboclo will stay with the team for the next season as well.
+The season was deemed to be unsuccessful for Partizan as they finished the season without lifting any trophy.

+Hapoel Shlomo Tel Aviv (2024–present)

+On August 30, 2024, Caboclo signed with Hapoel Tel Aviv B.C. of the Israeli Basketball Premier League.